jdelic/consul-smartstack/README.rst

 smartstack:external         Marks services that are hooked to to the external
-                            load balancer via ``haproxy-external.jinja.cfg``. haproxy:frontend:option:OPT Allows passing *OPT* to haproxy's *option* config. crt:CERT                    Adds *CERT* as a SSL certificate to the loadbalancer haproxy in
+                            load balancer via ``haproxy-external.jinja.cfg``. haproxy:frontend:option:OPT Allows passing *OPT* to haproxy's *option* config. haproxy:frontend:port:PORT  Forces haproxy to listen on PORT while sending traffic to the service's port from Consul.
+This allows you to fix frontend ports for dynamically assigned backend ports (like Nomad and other cluster schedulers use). crt:CERT                    Adds *CERT* as a SSL certificate to the loadbalancer haproxy in
                             ``haproxy-external.jinja.cfg`` so it can do SNI